-We report the average shift over the testing set (10k images) for several values of $M$ and feature importance methods in Figure~\ref{fig:pert_pixel}. \parapoint{Example Importance:} The consistency check for our label-free example importance methods is inspired by \cite{Kong2021}.
-We sample $N=1000$ training images $\x^n \in \Dtrain, n \in [N]$ without replacement.
+We report the average shift over the testing set for several values of $M$ and feature importance methods in Figure~\ref{fig:cons_features}. \parapoint{Example Importance:} We sample $N=1000$ training examples $\x^n \in \Dtrain, n \in [N]$ without replacement.
 We compute the importance score $c^n(\f_e, \x)$ of each training example $\x^n$ for predicting the latent representation of the test images $\x \in \Dtest$.
+To verify that high scoring examples are salient, we use an approach analogous to~\citet{Kong2021}.
 We select the $M$ most important training examples $\x^{n_1}, \dots , \x^{n_M}$.
 We compare their ground truth label $y^{n_1}, \dots , y^{n_M}$ to the label $y$ of $\x$.
 We compute the similarity rates $\nicefrac{\sum_{m=1}^M \delta_{y,y^{n_m}}}{M}$, where $\delta$ denotes the Kronecker delta.
 We reproduce the above steps for the $M$ least important examples.
 If the encoder meaningfully represents the data, we expect the similarity rate of the most important examples to be higher than for the least important examples.
-We report the distribution of similarity rates across 1,000 test images for various values of $M$ and example importance methods in Figure~\ref{fig:cons_examples}.
+We report the distribution of similarity rates across 1,000 test examples for various values of $M$ and example importance methods in Figure~\ref{fig:cons_examples}.